pdfernhout/Cuis-Smalltalk-RedrawWhenClicked/README.md

 Demo files:

-KfMithrilInspiredExperimentMorph.st : The first version sent to the list.
+KfMithrilInspiredExperimentMorph-v1.st : The first version sent to the list.

-KfMithrilInspiredExperimentMorph-v2.st : Adds rough first cut at support for subcomponents.
+KfMithrilInspiredExperimentMorph-v2.st : Adds rough first cut at support for subcomponents with a button.

+KfMithrilInspiredExperimentMorph-v3.st : Adds an edit field using a subcomponent.

 ====